dab95/Linux.GIT_CheatSheet/readme.md

-git commit- captures a snapshot of a projects current saved changes. save to project history git revert- Revert undoes changes to a specific commit without reverting back to a previous state of the project by removing subsequent commits from revert point git push- push uploads to local repository content to the remote repository (git push <remote> <branch>)
+git commit- captures a snapshot of a projects current saved changes. save to project history git revert- Revert undoes changes to a specific commit without reverting back to a previous state of the project by removing subsequent commits from revert point git push- push uploads to local repository content to the remote repository (git push <remote> <branch>) git pull- used to pull content from a remote repository and update local repository with its contents.
+Git pull = git fetch + git merge